-While not everyone is cut out for a career in project management, if you have a highly analytical mind, strong organisational skills and natural leadership abilities, that’s a great start.
+While not everyone is cut out for a career in project management, if you have a highly analytical mind, strong organizational skills, and natural leadership abilities, that’s a great start.
 Your personal skillset should be broad and varied, and also include:

 - Time management and problem-solving skills

 - Ability to work under pressure and meet tight deadlines